ozgur/python-firebase/README.rst

 Installation
 -----------------

-python-firebase highly makes use of the **requests** library so before you start, you need to install that package.
+python-firebase highly makes use of the **requests** library so before you begin, you need to have that package installed.

 .. code-block:: bash

-    $ sudo pip install requests
+    $ sudo pip install requests==1.1.0
-    $ git clone git@github.com:ozgur/python-firebase.git
-    $ python setup.py install
+    $ sudo pip install python-firebase

 Getting Started
 ------------------